Why Brine Pork Chops?

 The dictionary definition of osmosis is “the movement of water or other solvent through a plasma membrane from a region of low solute concentration to a region of high solute concentration.”
 This means that if the water outside the meat is higher in sodium than the water in the meat, moisture will be drawn out of the meat in order to dilute the exterior solution.
-Then, at some point the water in the meat will be higher in sodium than the solution the meat is sitting in and the reverse will happen – water will start to be drawn into the meat, along with al the flavors that you’ve put into your brine.
+Then, at some point the water in the meat will be higher in sodium than the solution the meat is sitting in and the reverse will happen.
+Water will start to be drawn into the meat, along with all the flavors that you’ve put into your brine.
 (If you’re not a science-lover, or just don’t care why brining works, ignore that paragraph except for the first sentence!)

+The important thing to remember when you do brine meats, is that you rinse the brine off after it has marinated, dry it well and do NOT season the meat again with salt.
+In this recipe, we rub a spice blend on the pork instead that does not contain salt.
 The pork chops can sit out for about an hour or so to come to room temperature before you grill.
 This will allow the chops to cook faster on the grill and it gives you the necessary time to get the grill ready, especially if you are cooking on a charcoal grill like I do.

-How long you need to cook the chops depends entirely on how thick they are.
+The time it takes to cook the to cook the chops depends entirely on how thick they are.
 Chops that are roughly 1-inch thick with the bone still in will take about 5 minutes per side, give or take a minute.
 You can mark your chops with cross-hatch marks on the grill if you choose to, but it’s not necessary.
 A single set of grill marks is just fine.